A Sparse Beta Regression Model for Network Analysis: Asymptotic Normality

 \begin{Satz} Under Assumptions \ref{Assum: minimum EW} and \ref{Assum: new rate of s and rho_n}, when $\theta^* = \theta_0$, we have for any $k = 1, \dots, p$, as $n \rightarrow \infty$,

 We also have for our estimator of the global sparsity parameter, $\hat \mu$, as $n \rightarrow \infty$,

 \end{Satz}

-Remarkably, Theorem \ref{Thm: inference} does not require debiasing the estimates $\hat \mu$ and $\hat \gamma$ for their inference, in comparison to the need for such for the usual LASSO estimates for other models due to the bias incurred by shrinkage \citep{vandegeer2014}.
-This bias is made explicit in equation \eqref{Eq: subdifferential first order equation}: The penalized parameter values do not fulfill the first-order estimating equations exactly, but rather a bias of the form $\lambda v$ is incurred as prescribed by subdifferential calculus.
-While the unpenalized parameter estimates $(\hat \mu, \hat \gamma^T)^T$ do fulfill the first-order estimating equations exactly, in standard settings this alone would still not be enough to ensure the asymptotic normality of $\hat \vartheta$.
-However, in our special case, due to the differing sample sizes between $\beta$ and $\vartheta$, this is enough to allow us to derive a limiting distribution without a debiasing step.
-More precisely, deriving the limiting distribution of $\vartheta$ relies on a Taylor expansion of the negative log-likelihood $\mathcal{L}$.
-To derive Theorem \ref{Thm: inference}, it is necessary, that in said Taylor expansion the bias incurred from the part of the likelihood relating to $\beta$ vanishes in probability.
-This essentially is a condition on the asymptotic correlation between the columns of the design matrix $D$ corresponding to $\beta$ and those corresponding to $\mu$ and $\gamma$.
-Due to each column in $X$, the deterministic part of the design matrix relating to $\beta$, being very sparse and having only $n-1$ non-zero entries, this bias vanishes fast enough to allow Theorem \ref{Thm: inference}.
-See Appendix \ref{Sec: Problem 2, beta} for details.
+Theorem \ref{Thm: inference} states that inference on $\hat \mu$ and $\hat \gamma$ can be conducted directly after fitting our model.
+It is in stark contrast to the usual LASSO estimates, where a separate debiasing step must be carried out for the correct inference of model parameters due to the bias incurred by shrinkage \citep{zhang:zhang:2014,vandegeer2014}.
+This bias is made explicit in equation \eqref{Eq: subdifferential first order equation} in the Supplementary Material: The penalized parameter values do not fulfill the first-order estimating equations exactly, but rather a bias of the form $\lambda v$ is incurred as prescribed by subdifferential calculus.
+While the unpenalized parameter estimates $(\hat \mu, \hat \gamma^T)^T$ do fulfill the first-order estimating equations exactly, in standard settings, this alone would still not be enough to ensure the asymptotic normality of $\hat \vartheta$. {However, in our special case, due to the differing sample sizes between $\beta$ and $\vartheta$, the bias incurred from the part of the likelihood relating to $\beta$ vanishes in probability, which allows us to derive a limiting distribution for $(\hat \mu, \hat \gamma^T)^T$ without a debiasing step.
+We note that Assumption 4 in Theorem \ref{Thm: inference} can be relaxed to Assumption \ref{Assum: rate of s_0}, thus permitting network sparsity to be of the order $n^{-1/2}$, if we allow $p_{ij}$ to be of the same order.}